pammacdotnet/TypstPaper/paper.typ

 = State of the art

 == Typesetting systems
 Modern typesetting relies heavily on computers, with most printed materials now created digitally rather than through traditional methods like typewriters or movable type.
 Professional desktop publishing tools such as Adobe InDesign and QuarkXPress offer precise control over elements like kerning and ligatures, while more general-purpose tools like Microsoft Word have adopted some of these features @Chagnon02.
 Still, these general tools lack the full suite of typesetting capabilities, such as high-quality hyphenation or the ability to flow text across multiple custom regions.
 This gap has led to the use of text-based systems, especially in academia, where LaTeX dominates due to its powerful formula rendering and flexible layout control.

 These systems rely on compiling source text into formatted outputs like PDFs, separating content from presentation to allow easy reuse and adaptation of document styles @Clark07.
 Typesetting systems are designed not only to produce high-quality visual documents but also to support the complex process of creating structured content.
 A well-designed system must consider numerous layout features such as line and page breaking, kerning, ligatures, contextual glyph positioning, and the treatment of languages with varied directionalities.
 Additionally, avoiding formatting issues like widows and orphans is part of achieving professional-quality results.
 However, this visual precision is only one side of the coin.
-These systems must also support complex content like sections, tables, and figures in a structured manner.
+These systems must also support complex content like sections, tables, and figures in a structured manner (@tab:typesetting).
 Markup-based systems excel here by explicitly encoding structural elements, thereby enabling automation and content abstraction.
 In contrast, WYSIWYG (_What you see is what you get_) systems lack this abstraction, limiting automation and making them less suitable for large-scale or highly structured documents.

 #figure(
-  align(center)[#table(
+  caption: "Main challenges and their ad hoc algorithms and approaches related to markup-based typesetting systems", align(center)[#table(
       columns: (1fr, 2fr, 2fr),
       align: (auto, auto, auto), stroke: .01cm,
       table.header([#strong[Challenge];], [#strong[Description];], [#strong[Algorithm/Approach];]),
       table.hline(),
-      "Paragraph breaking", [Breaking text into lines with aesthetically pleasing spacing/hyphenation.], [Knuth-Plass line
+      "Paragraph breaking", [Breaking text into lines with aesthetically pleasing spacing/hyphenation], [Knuth-Plass line
         breaking algorithm @Hassan15.],
-      [Justification], [Spacing so lines align evenly at margins without looking awkward.], [Variable spacing adjustments using the Knuth-Plass model], [Column Balancing], [Ensuring multi-column layouts have
+      [Justification], [Spacing so lines align evenly at margins without looking awkward], [Variable spacing adjustments using the Knuth-Plass model @Knuth81], [Column Balancing], [Ensuring multi-column layouts have
-        equal or visually balanced content.], [Multiple layout passes with measurement and balancing heuristics],
+        equal or visually balanced content], [Multiple layout passes with measurement and balancing heuristics],
-      [Grid Layout Allocation], [Pptimal space for
+      [Grid Layout], [Pptimal space for
-        rows/columns in grids.], [Constraint-based layout
-        calculation],
-      [Footnote Placement], [Footnotes appear on the same page as references, adjusting breaks.], [Intelligent page-breaking with constraints and fallback layout strategies], [Content Collision], [Text wrapping non-rectangular elements.], [Line reshaping with contour-aware logic], [Page Breaking], [Page division while respecting layout.], [Greedy + backtracking algorithms],
+        rows/columns in grids], [Constraint-based layout calculation @Feiner98], [Footnote Placement], [Footnotes appear on the same page as references, adjusting breaks], [Intelligent page-breaking with constraints and fallback layout strategies], [Content Collision], [Text wrapping non-rectangular elements], [Line reshaping with contour-aware logic], [Page Breaking], [Page division while respecting layout], [Greedy + backtracking algorithms @Plass81],
-      [Text Shaping (Glyph Selection)], [Selecting the correct glyphs depending on context (e.g., ligatures, combining characters).], [Font shaping using engines like HarfBuzz;
+      [Text Shaping (Glyph Selection)], [Selecting the correct glyphs depending on context], [Font shaping and context-sensitive glyph substitution @Rougier18],
-        context-sensitive glyph substitution],
       [Bidirectional Text], [Mixing LTR and
-        RTL scripts.], [Unicode
+        RTL scripts], [Unicode
-        Bidirectional Algorithm],
+        Bidirectional Algorithm @Toledo01],
       [Incremental Layout Caching], [Reusing layout computations
-        after small edits to avoid full re-layouts.], [Constraint-based layout cache with region-based reuse],
+        after small edits to avoid full re-layouts], [Constraint-based layout cache with region-based reuse],
       [Incremental Parsing], [Re-parsing only
-        changed parts of the document.], [Red-Green Tree structure with subtree reuse],
-      [Styling and Theming], [Consistent styles across documents.], [Style scope, cascades, and programmable layouts], [Dynamic Layout], [Layout based on runtime-determined values.], [Cyclical re-evaluation with convergence.], [Unicode], [Modern scripts, ligatures, and grapheme clusters.], [Shaping engines and grapheme line breaking],
+        changed parts of the document], [Red-Green Tree structure with subtree reuse], [Styling and Theming], [Consistent styles across documents], [Style scope, cascades, and programmable layouts], [Dynamic Layout], [Layout based on runtime-determined values], [Cyclical re-evaluation with convergence], [Unicode], [Modern scripts, ligatures, and grapheme clusters], [Shaping and grapheme line breaking @Elkhayati2022], )],
-    )],
   kind: table,
-)
+) <tab:typesetting>

 Historically, the development of markup-based systems began in the 1960s with tools like Runoff and evolved significantly with systems like Troff @Barron87 and TeX.
-Troff brought enhanced typographic features to Unix environments, while TEX revolutionized typesetting with its advanced paragraph layout algorithms and extensible macro system.
+Troff brought enhanced typographic features to Unix environments, while TeX revolutionized typesetting with its advanced paragraph layout algorithms and extensible macro system.
 LaTeX, built on top of TeX, pushed the concept further by introducing descriptive markup, where authors focus on the logical structure of content rather than its appearance.
 Parallel to this, systems like GML, SGML, and eventually HTML and XML developed the idea of defining structure through custom tags @Derose97, with SGML forming the basis for later web standards.
 Over time, styling systems like CSS and XSL emerged to handle the transformation of structured content into presentational formats @Cole00.
 Yet, limitations persisted, such as verbosity in XML and complexity in LaTeX customization.

+#figure(image("typesetting systems.svg", width: 98%), kind: image, caption: "Evolution of Typessetting technologies")

 Recent efforts in the typesetting world have aimed at modernizing or replacing older systems.
 Lightweight languages like Markdown and AsciiDoc prioritize ease of use but sacrifice typesetting power.
 On the other hand, advanced systems like LuaTeX @Pegourie13 attempt to extend or replace TeX while maintaining its output quality.
 However, these often inherit TeX's core limitations, like performance or syntax issues.
 LaTeX has slowly evolved with modular improvements like the L3 programming layer and a new hook system @Mittelbach24.
-Nevertheless, many challenges remain unsolved, especially around usability and accessibility.
-These ongoing limitations highlight the need for a modern system that offers both powerful automation and a significantly improved user experience.
+Nevertheless, many challenges remained unsolved, especially around usability, accessibility, automation and a significantly improved user experience.
+We believe that the arrival of Typst will mark a turning point in all of these issues.

 == Computed documents
 Modern document languages increasingly blend static content with dynamic computation, creating powerful tools for authoring rich, interactive documents.
 However, this combination often leads to subtle challenges in how content and code interact.
 For instance, template systems can behave unpredictably when computation and document structure are mixed, and reactivity features may not account for changes in document layout.
 These issues become especially noticeable in systems like PHP, React, and Scribble, where document behavior can be unintuitive or error-prone without careful design.
 To better understand and prevent these issues, a structured approach is needed to analyze and model the behavior of document languages @Crichton24.